rkrieger/VMailMgr/README.md

 # VMailMgr

 Perl-based management tools for manipulating [VMailMgr-style](http://vmailmgr.org/) virtual e-mail domains in Qmail.
-Provides both a command line tool (`vmailmgr.pl`) and library (`Qmail::VMailMgr`) to facilitate code reuse.
+Provides both a command line tool (`vmailmgr.pl`) and library (`VMailMgr`) to facilitate code reuse.
 To facilitate remote control, interaction with the [TheSchwartz job queue](https://metacpan.org/pod/TheSchwartz) system is planned.

 ## Goals

-In short: minimisation of administrator pain for those still administering Qmail/VmailMgr backends.
+In short: minimisation of administrator pain for those still administering VmailMgr backends with qmail.

 * Feature-complete for hosting a large cluster of VmaiMgr virtual domains
 * Remote control via a job queue